 As stated, EMI options are a flexible way of incentivising employees and full time directors.
 Shares acquired on exercise of a qualifying EMI option can now automatically qualify for Entrepreneur’s Relief, the 10% rate of tax on lifetime gains up to £10m, where the exercise is more than a year after the grant and the holder of the shares is a retained officer or employee of the company in the year before the disposal, even where the usual 5% Entrepreneurs Relief voting and holding requirements in respect of shares are not met.
 EMI Options can be granted over up to £250,000 worth of shares to each individual, subject to a £3 million overall limit for each company.
 No advance clearance or approval procedure is required, although it is advisable to obtain HMRC’s agreement of the valuation you reach.
 However, in order to qualify as EMI options a correct grant notice must be given to HMRC within 92 days of the options being granted.
 There is also an annual reporting requirement to HMRC using form EMI 40.

-Unfortunately those who are not employed by the company can only be issued with unapproved options which do not have tax favoured status, although unlike the issue of shares there is no income or other tax charge on the grant of such options.
-For the self-employed there are no PAYE/NIC implications in respect of the options for the company engaging the self-employed contractors (see below for PAYE/NIC treatment of unapproved options for the employed) and the self-employed person is just subject to capital gains tax through self-assessment when the option is exercised and shares are sold.
+For the self-employed there are no PAYE/NIC implications in respect of the options for the company engaging the self-employed contractors (see below for PAYE/NIC treatment of unapproved options for the employed), albeit the self-employed person is subject to capital gains tax through self-assessment when the option is exercised and shares are sold.

 For employees with unapproved options, at exercise of the option income tax is charged on the difference between the market value of the shares at the date of the exercise and the option exercise price (this tax is due even if the shares are then not sold straightaway).
 If at exercise shares are readily convertible assets, i.e. exercise is around the time of a sale of the company, then NI and PAYE liabilities arise.
 The NI liability may be transferred to the employee and the employee can obtain income tax credit where this liability is transferred.
 The overall rate of tax on exercise is now up to 54.59% for additional rate taxpayers and remains 50.28% for higher rate taxpayers where the employee NI liability is transferred.
 Once the option is exercised and the underlying shares are then sold there is also a charge to capital gains tax on any increase in value of the shares since exercise, subject to applying the capital gains tax annual exemption.
 When the option is exercised a section 431 election should be signed within 14 days, while there is also an annual reporting requirement to HMRC using form 42.